eriklarsen4/ggplot-scripts/Bioinformatics/Volcano-plot-tutorial.md

 ## Volcano plot prep

-Volcano plots display the `fold change` of the manipulation relative to control (in this case log base 2 FC of mutant transcripts relative to wild type) along the x-axis, and `Adjusted P-values` along the y-axis
+Volcano plots display the `fold change` of the manipulation relative to control (in this case, `log~2~FC` of mutant transcripts relative to wild type) along the x-axis, and `Adjusted P-values` along the y-axis

-Transform the Adjusted P-values so that they are integers and are somewhat shrunk in a manner that is fit for viewing
+Transform the `Adjusted P-values` so that they are integers and are somewhat shrunk in a manner that is fit for viewing

 ``` r
 aDRG9$log10ADJP = -log10(aDRG9$AdjP)
 ```

-Create a new column that we will use to describe/slice all the data based on a feature (“`mapping`”).
+Create a new column that we will use for added visualization insight.
 Totally arbitrary, but we’ll call them “genes of interest” or “`g.o.i.`” for short.

 ``` r